marcaurelsecond/Advanced-Context-Engineering-for-AI-Agents/Prompts sample/Corrective.md

 **Template Structure:**
 'Previous session failed because [specific issue].
 Do NOT attempt [failed approach].
 Instead, focus on [preferred approach].
 Current state: [file/config status].
 Goal: [clear objective].'

+**Success Metrics:**
+- New AI session can start immediately without asking clarifying questions
+- Failed approaches are clearly documented and avoided
+- Technical context is complete and actionable
+- Next steps are unambiguous and specific

+**Failure Recovery:**
+If the handoff prompt is unclear, include:
+- Screenshots of error states
+- Exact command sequences that failed
+- Environment configuration details
+- Dependency versions and conflicts